What is CBD? Understanding the different types

 Finally there are CBD isolates, products that, as the name suggests, only extract the CBD from the hemp plant.
 Whilst isolates lack the additional helpful hemp compounds found in the other categorisations, they work well when blended with specially curated ingredients, as in our CBD cosmetics range.

-Benefits of the entourage effect
+CBD benefits: the entourage effect

 First proposed by S. Ben-Shabat and Raphael Mechoulam, the entourage effect suggests that the effects of hemp are amplified greatly when all its compounds - particularly its cannabinoids - are working in collaboration rather than in isolation.